Ricky Romero: Professional career

+Toronto Blue Jays

+Minor leagues

-Romero was drafted by the Blue Jays as the sixth overall pick (and first pitcher selected) in the 2005 amateur entry draft.
-After signing with Toronto in June of that year, with a signing bonus of $2.1 million, Romero made his professional debut for the Auburn Doubledays of the short-season A affiliated New York–Penn League.
-He was promoted to the Class A Dunedin Blue Jays after that appearance.
+Romero was drafted by the Toronto Blue Jays as the sixth overall pick (and first pitcher selected) in the 2005 Major League Baseball draft.
+After signing with Toronto in June of that year, with a signing bonus of $2.1 million, Romero made his professional debut for the Auburn Doubledays of the Low-A New York–Penn League.
+He was promoted to the Single-A Dunedin Blue Jays after that appearance.
 Both 2006 and 2007 were short, injury-riddled seasons for the southpaw, with Romero suffering from shoulder and elbow problems.
 Finally healthy in 2008, Romero struggled with control problems with a career high 55 walks for the Double-A New Hampshire Fisher Cats.
-He received a late year call up to Triple-A Syracuse and earned Player of the Week honors as a member of the Chiefs on September 1.
+He received a late year call up to the Triple-A Syracuse Chiefs and earned Player of the Week honors as a member of the Chiefs on September 1.

-Major league career
+Major leagues

 2009–2010

 On March 30, 2009, Blue Jays manager Cito Gaston announced that Romero had earned one of the two open rotation spots for the 2009 MLB season.
 This came after a strong 7-inning spring training outing against the Houston Astros.

-On April 9, Romero made his Major League debut against Detroit, opposite Tigers rookie pitcher Rick Porcello.
+On April 9, Romero made his Major League debut against the Detroit Tigers, opposite Tigers rookie pitcher Rick Porcello.
 The game marked the first time in MLB history that two first-round picks faced each other in their respective debuts.
 Romero earned the win while surrendering two runs on seven hits over six innings in the Blue Jays' 6–2 victory.

 Romero pitched strongly in his next two starts, getting a no-decision against the Minnesota Twins, and defeating the Oakland Athletics.
 He had a 2–0 record and a 1.71 ERA in his first three starts, but was placed on the 15-day disabled list on April 20 with a strained right oblique muscle after a violent sneeze.
 The Jays, surprising many observers by holding first place for the month of April despite many injuries to their key pitchers, hoped he would be ready to return to their lineup by mid-May.
 Romero was called up from Triple A Las Vegas 51's along with Casey Janssen, after a successful rehab assignment in the minor leagues to evaluate his progress.
 After struggling somewhat upon his return, Romero found an outstanding run of form in late June and early July, defeating the World Series champion Philadelphia Phillies (June 26), the American League champion Tampa Bay Rays (July 1), and the perennial powerhouse New York Yankees (July 6) in three successive starts.
 On July 6, Romero tied the Blue Jays rookie record for consecutive scoreless innings with 24 against the NY Yankees, before giving up a home run to Eric Hinske in the fifth inning.
 Jays' manager Cito Gaston said Romero was by this time considered the team's #2 starter, behind Roy Halladay.